 There are many ways you can achieve energy efficiency with your entry door.
 You could purchase an entry door that is an ENERGY STAR®–Rated System.
 Another option is to opt for an entry door with an adjustable threshold, which means the door will stay weather-tight as time passes.

 Glass is a visually appealing addition to an entry door, but it adds to the door’s expense.
 If the glass insert is near the doorknob, the door is also less secure to intrusion.
 As discussed above, glass reduces the door’s insulating value as well; however, double or triple-pane glass can help alleviate that effect to some degree.

 If you are still not sure which door to choose for your home, you can easily talk to one of our entry door specialists to finalize your decision.
 At Luma, we carry a wide range of high quality doors.
-From garage doors and storm doors to patio doors, fiberglass doors, and steel doors, we have everything you need to provide protection and increase curb appeal to your home.
+From garage doors and storm doors to sliding patio doors, fiberglass doors, and steel doors, we have everything you need to provide protection and increase curb appeal to your home.
 Our team of professional experts will be happy to help you find a door that fits with your home all the while meeting your needs and expectations.
 Give us a call at (905) 303-0560 and find your perfect match today.